Phase-Biased Andreev Diffraction Grating: Phase gradient derivation

 \section{Phase gradient derivation}

-Here we explain Eq.
-(1) of the main text.
+Here we explain Eq.~(1) of the main text.
 Ginzburg-Landau (GL) theory relates the supercurrent in the wire, $I_m$, and phase gradient, $\nabla\phi$, in the absence of an applied magnetic field as \cite{Tinkham},

 where $n_s$ is the superfluid density and $A$ is the cross-sectional area of the superconducting wire.
+Note that we use GL to describe the phase winding within the superconducting meandering wire, and assume that the proximitized semiconductor acquires the same phase as the current biased wire.
 This equation hold for thin superconducting wires where the current is uniformly distributed.
 By integrating the gradient along the position of the wire, a coordinate $x$, we are left with,

 where $\phi(x=0)=0$, $I_C\xi=An_se\hbar/m^*$, and $a$ is a coefficient of order 1, which in general will be dependent on material and geometry of the device.
-Taking $I_C=4eAn_s(2\alpha(T)/3m^*)^{1/2}$ and $\xi^2=\hbar^2/2m^*\alpha(T)$, as the critical current and coherence length from GL theory yields, where $\alpha(T)$ is a parameter of the GL equation,
+Taking $I_C=4eAn_s/3(2\alpha(T)/3m^*)^{1/2}$ and $\xi^2=\hbar^2/2m^*\alpha(T)$, as the critical current and coherence length from GL theory yields, where $\alpha(T)$ is a parameter of the GL equation,

 where $m^*$ is the effective mass (Sec.
 4.4 of \cite{Tinkham}).